 I am so encouraged by repeated exposure to countless people with positive attitudes.
 It is a blessing that those who are negative simply don’t make contact.

-Increasingly, business achievers are becoming selective in their media habits, careful to avoid over-exposure of downbeat public statements, many of which are confusing and contradictory.
+Increasingly, business achievers are becoming selective in their media habits (for instance, Jimmy John’s Owner), careful to avoid over-exposure of downbeat public statements, many of which are confusing and contradictory.

 I am expectant of what awaits over the next 10 days, with commitments in and visits to Stockholm, Sweden and London.